Choosing the best travel insurance for your trip

 Let’s stop right there.
 You need travel insurance when you travel, unless you are so wealthy you can afford your own medical expenses and possibly the expense of medical transport back home.
 Just like buying renters insurance, homeowners insurance, health insurance and car insurance, travel insurance covers unexpected expenses and, like others, is something you hope to never use.

-Travel safety expert for World Nomads, Phil Sylvester, says, “Even in countries where the medical and hospital system is considered ‘cheap,’ bills can run into many thousands of dollars for complex cases.
+We spoke with travel safety expert Phil Sylvester, who told us, “Even in countries where the medical and hospital system is considered ‘cheap,’ bills can run into many thousands of dollars for complex cases.
 All it takes is a vehicle accident and some serious injuries that need serious treatment.”

 “And it’s not just about the bills,” says Sylvester.
 “Good travel insurance will also ensure you get the best appropriate treatment.
 Consider being injured and requiring complex hospital treatment in some remote backwater of Laos.
 The specialist surgeons you need are not available there, they’re hundreds of miles away in a medical center.
 Are you going to drag yourself onto a chicken bus with your injuries?
 Of course not, but travel insurance can pay for and arrange your transportation to a facility where you will get the best care available (and that might mean going all the way home rather than to the nearest city).”